Robert H. Von Schlick

 Robert H. Von Schlick (January 2, 1875 – July 1, 1941) was a German-born United States Army private who received the Medal of Honor for actions during the Boxer Rebellion.

 Career

 Von Schlick (name misspelled as Vonshlick on army records) joined the army from San Francisco in July 1899, and was discharged for disability in October 1900.
-During a battle on July 13, 1900, in Tientsin, China, Von Schlick rescued a wounded comrade despite his own wounds and then remained alone at a dike returning enemy fire.
+During a battle on July 13, 1900, in Tianjin, China, Von Schlick rescued a wounded comrade despite his own wounds and then remained alone at a dike returning enemy fire.

 Death

 Von Schlick died at the age of 66, roughly 41 years after earning the Medal of Honor.
-He is buried in Los Angeles National Cemetery, Los Angeles, California.
-His grave can be found in section 81, row G, grave 20.